-This result can also be explained by the fact that teaching using blended learning in comparison with traditional learning provokes enthusiasm in learners, and attract the attention of learners to participate actively, not only as passive recipients of the information.
+This result can also explained by the fact that teaching using blended learning in comparison with traditional learning provokers enthusiasm in learners, and attract attention of learners to participate actively, not only passive recipients of information.
 With blended learning, students learn at their own pace, correct their mistakes by themselves, and discuss their teachers via the online platform or face-to-face without being embarrassed by classmates.
-Especially, the rational functions and various sections in the mathematics unit, students organize their ideas before performing the task and focus on the solution to achieve.
-On the other hand they utilization of results for the variation section, and judge the accuracy of these results.
+Especially, the rational functions and variation sections in the mathematics unit, students organize for their ideas before performing the task and focus on the solution to achieved.
+On the other hand they utilization of results for variation section, and judge the accuracy of this results.

-In addition, the blended learning strategy allows learners to browse the instructional content, review the material more often without feeling bored, and the time most convenient to them.
-Doing activities and exercises designed under a blended learning strategy to help students acquire the concepts and skills since students work on the activities after receiving training on the skills and receives instant feedback, which improves performance and finally reflects positively on the whole achievement, and helps student concentrate on active learning by repetition of the stimulants and responses arranged for in the program.
-Students develop methods and strategies to implement the results because they have many practices, exercises, and examples in the mathematics unit by using Blended Learning.
+In addition, blended learning strategy allows learners browse the instructional content, review the material more often without feeling bored, and the time most convenient to them.
+Doing activities and exercises designed under a blended learning strategy to help students acquire the concepts and skills since students work on the activities after receiving training on the skills and receives instant feedback, which improves performance and finally reflects positively on the whole achievement, and help student concentrate on active learning by repetition of the stimulants and responses arranged for in the program.
+Students develop methods and strategies to implement the results, because they have many practices, exercises and examples in mathematics unit by using Blended Learning.

-Furthermore, the researchers attribute this result to several factors including the role of IT technology (computer technology) in education and creating interactive learning environments.
+Furthermore, the researchers attribute this result to a number of factors including the role of IT technology (computer technology) in education, and creating interactive learning environments.
 The research support that computer-based language learning (verbal and writing) remains in memory longer than the content delivered traditionally.

-Results Related to the Third Question: Are there statistically significant differences in the ECT students' acquisition of cognitive thinking skills in mathematics attributed to achievement level (High, Low)?
+Results Related to Third Question: Are there statistically significant differences in the ECT students' acquisition of cognitive thinking skills in mathematics attributed to achievement level (High, Low)?

-A comparison was made between the two groups - students with a low level of achievement, and students with a high level of achievement based upon the mean of the post-test score using the descriptive procedure (Table 7)
+A comparison was made between the two groups - students with low level of achievement, and students with high level of achievement based upon the mean of the post-test score using the descriptive procedure (Table 7)

-Table 7: Descriptive Of Post-Test Scores Of Students With Different Levels Of Achievement (High,
+Table 7.
+Descriptive Of Post Tast Score s Of Students With Differen t Lavale Of Achievemen t (High Low)

 Achievement Mean Std.
-Deviation Ν
+Deviation N

 Post C Low 13.4634 2.15752 41

 High 16.0370 2.45690 54

 Total 14.9263 2.65074 95

 Post M Low 13.0488 2.25778 41

 High 16.0000 2.33109 54

 Total 14.7263 2.71889 95